sirploddington/sirploddington.github.io/_posts/2019-09-19 Doubles and Constants.md

  Console.ReadLine();

  ```
- Constants are not changed and usually displayed in capitals
+ Constants are not changed and usually displayed in capitals.
  To create a constant we use the command 'const'

  ```csharp